rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 These were the people of the province who came up out of the captivity of those exiles whom Nebuchadnezzar the king of Babylon had carried into exile.
 They returned to Jerusalem and Judah, each to his town. ^0706

-They came with Zerubbabel, Jeshua, Nehemiah, Azariah, Raamiah, Nahamani, Mordecai, Bilshan, Mispereth, Bigvai, Nehum, Baanah.
-The number of the men of the people of Israel : ^0707
+They came with Zerubbabel, Jeshua, Nehemiah, Azariah, Raamiah, Nahamani, Mordecai, Bilshan, Mispereth, Bigvai, Nehum, Baanah.The number of the men of the people of Israel: ^0707

 the sons of Parosh, 2,172. ^0708